bigmlcom/bigml-node/docs/index.md

 ```
 would first download the remote ensemble and its component models, then
 construct a local model for each one and predict using these local models.
-In this case, the final prediction is made by combining the individual local
-model's predictions using a distribution weighted method.

 The same can be done for an array containing a list of models (only bagging
 ensembles and random decision forests can be built this way), regardless of